 2. Downtown Culver City

-One of my favorite restaurants there is Akasha, featuring farm-to-table California cuisine.
+One of my favorite upscale restaurants there is Akasha, featuring farm-to-table California cuisine.

 There are many others that I haven’t tried yet!
-The ones on “restaurant row” on Culver Blvd. are especially romantic, especially if you sit outside.
+The ones on “restaurant row” on Culver Blvd. can be especially romantic if you sit outside on a beautiful day.

-After dinner, you can get frozen yogurt at Menchie’s, have drinks at the Culver Hotel, catch a movie at the Arclight Cinemas, or see a performance at the Kirk Douglas Theater!
-Or, just stroll along the pleasant tree-lined streets and people-watch.
+After dinner, you can get frozen yogurt at Cold Stone Creamery, have drinks at the Culver Hotel, or just stroll along the pleasant tree-lined streets and people-watch.

 Ample parking is available in surrounding parking garages, or sometimes on Venice Blvd.

-All of this makes downtown Culver City an ideal and romantic date spot!
+All of this makes downtown Culver City an ideal and romantic date area!

 I think it’s so amazing that, within walking distance of downtown Culver City, there is a huge hill where you can hike up and get a great view all the way to downtown L.A.
 The Baldwin Hills Scenic Overlook is exactly that.

 For a good workout, do the stairs, which dwarf the more famous Santa Monica stairs.
 For a more leisurely stroll, do the switchback trail.
 Both lead to the top, where you’ll have a panoramic view of the city.
 It’s ideal to time it so you reach the top around sunset!